8.2 Targeted Final Review by Domain

 Test Your Knowledge

 A PTA plans to apply continuous therapeutic ultrasound to a patient's calf.
-Which finding is an absolute contraindication that should stop the PTA from applying it over that area?
+Which finding is a contraindication that should stop the PTA from applying it over that area?

 A